 If you're feeling confused, don't worry.
 Take a look at our guides below.

-Now that you've received all of your offers and attended any open days or applicant days, it's time to respond to your offers.
+Now that you've received all of your offers and attended any open days or offer holder days, it's time to respond to your offers.

 If you have an unconditional offer, you can accept it to confirm your place.
 If your offers are conditional, you can pick two so that you have one as a back-up.